Volvopluteus gloiocephalus: Similar species

 Molecular analyses of the internal transcribed spacer region clearly separate the four species currently recognized in Volvopluteus, but morphological identification can be more difficult due to the sometimes overlapping morphological variation among the species.
 Size of the fruit bodies, color of the cap, spore size, presence or absence of cystidia and morphology of the cystidia are the most important characters for morphological species delimitation in the genus.
 V. earlei has smaller fruit bodies (cap less than 5 cm in diameter), has no pleurocystidia (usually), and the cheilocystidia usually have a very long apical excrescence (outgrowth).
-In V. asiaticus the majority of the pleurocystidia have an apical excrescence up to 10–15 µm long and the cheilocystidia are predominantly lageniform (flask-shaped).
-V. michiganensis has smaller basidiospores, on average less than 12.5 µm long.
-Volvariella acystidiata, known from central Africa (Zaire) and Italy, somewhat resembles Volvopluteus gloiocephalus.
-It can be distinguished from the latter by its smaller fruit bodies, with caps up to 3 cm in diameter, and, microscopically, by the complete absence of cheilo- and pleurocystidia.
+In V. asiaticus the majority of the pleurocystidia have an apical excrescence up to 10–15 μm long and the cheilocystidia are predominantly lageniform (flask-shaped).
+V. michiganensis has smaller basidiospores, on average less than 12.5 μm long.
+Volvariella acystidiata, known from central Africa (Zaire) and Italy, can be distinguished by its smaller fruit bodies, with caps up to 3 cm in diameter, and, microscopically, by the complete absence of cheilo- and pleurocystidia.
+Additionally, Volvariella taylori and Volvariella volvacea are similar.

-Ecology, habitat, and distribution
+Habitat and distribution

-Volvopluteus gloicephalus is a saprotrophic mushroom that grows on the ground in gardens, grassy fields, both in and outside forest areas, and on accumulations of vegetable matter like compost or woodchips piles.
+Volvopluteus gloiocephalus is a saprotrophic mushroom that grows on the ground in gardens, grassy fields, both in and outside forest areas, and on accumulations of vegetable matter like compost or woodchip piles.
 It has also been reported fruiting in greenhouses.
 In China, it grows in bamboo thickets.
 It usually fruits in groups of several basidiocarps but it can also be found growing solitary.
 It is not unusual for a season of "spectacular" fruiting to be followed by several years with no appearance of the mushroom.

-This species has been reported from all continents except Antarctica, usually under names such as Volvariella gloiocephala or Volvariella speciosa.
+This species has been reported from all continents except Antarctica, usually under names such as Volvariella gloiocephala or V. speciosa.
 Molecular data have so far corroborated its occurrence in Europe and North America but records from other continents remain unconfirmed.